ARMmbed/yotta/readme.md

 yotta version minor
 git push && git push --tags

-# publish the new version to the world
+# publish the new version to the world (note: you have to be the owner of the project inorder to publish)
 yotta publish
 ```